-Analysis | Web3 Just Had Its Emperor’s New Clothes Moment
+Analysis | Web3 Just Had Its Emperor’s-New-Clothes Moment

 Marlinspike provided a few other examples in his post to illustrate the point that blockchain services were actually centralizing the flow of data.
 In other words, the very first applications of Web3 technology are already gravitating toward structures that underpinned the current web.

-A quick view on the mechanics and why this is so: Blockchain technology works by creating trust-distributing connections between servers, a.k.a. powerful computers, not between people with mobile phones like us.
+A quick view on the mechanics and why this is so: Blockchain technology works by creating trust-distributing connections between servers, aka powerful computers, not between people with mobile phones like us.
 “People don’t want to run their own servers,” Marlinspike wrote.
 That is why companies have begun selling access to servers connected to the blockchain, becoming not unlike the companies that built the infrastructure of Web2.
 Ozone Networks Inc., the owner of OpenSea, is one company doing this, as are Infura Inc. and Alchemy Insights Inc. Many so-called distributed apps, or dApps, link to these firms to access the blockchain.

 These companies are not bad.
 They are simply seizing a business opportunity that exists within the limits of blockchain.
 While it’s technically possible to restructure the rules of blockchain to make it less reliant on a few firms, that would require getting the consensus of thousands of developers over the course of years.
 That is a big, human problem, not a technical one, which makes solving it look all the more unfeasible in the near future.
-The difficulty of tinkering with software and getting many other people to agree to changes is why one of the world’s most popular protocols, underpinning e-mail, looks no different to how it did a decade ago.
+The difficulty of tinkering with software and getting many other people to agree to changes is why one of the world’s most popular protocols, underpinning email, looks no different to how it did a decade ago.

 For his part, Marlinspike does not speak about the investment premise of Web3, other than to say that it won’t be a “blip” and there is enough money in the space to keep it going for some time.
 His bigger concern is privacy — not surprising given his work helping to build the protocol that underpins end-to-end encryption on WhatsApp, as well as his own messaging app, Signal.
 In acting as gatekeepers of data, Web3 companies have even more insights into what users are doing than companies like Alphabet Inc.’s Google and Meta Platform Inc.’s Facebook.

 That could become a bigger problem if Web3 companies reach the scale of Big Tech today.
-Given the strangeness of their mechanics though, it is hard to see that growth happening anytime soon, if ever.
+Given the strangeness of their mechanics, though, it is hard to see that growth happening anytime soon, if ever.

 This column does not necessarily reflect the opinion of the editorial board or Bloomberg LP and its owners.